 This is the one spot I would suggest spending a bit more.
 If you don’t have a basic pair of super flattering jeans you love to throw on, get yourself some stat!
 Because when it comes to the ‘per wear price’, there’s hardly anything you’ll get more wear out of than these.

-Medium to dark wash, and slim to the ankle is the French girl favorite.
-You can do skinny or straight, but I wouldn’t do anything too trendy (like flares or heavy distressing) for this.
+A medium wash, straight jean is the French girl favorite.
+You can do slim or straight, but I wouldn’t do anything too trendy (like flares or heavy distressing) for this.
 Again, you want timeless.
 And flattering!

 Ballet Flats